The OCC and its members have identified two key advocacy priorities for caregivers:

-More details about our advocacy recommendations can be found below.
+More details about our advocacy work can be found below.
 If you have any questions about how these recommendations were determined, what we are doing to advocate, or would like to help, please contact the Research and Advocacy Committee of the OCC.

 Direct Funding Supports

 Direct Funding programs allow clients, sometimes with the help of caregivers, to take an active and central role both in defining their needs and in determining how those needs are met.
 Instead of funding professionals or agencies to deliver services to a client, governments directly fund clients who opt into these programs to purchase services from providers of their choice.
 Ontario has four Direct Funding programs, each with its own structures and requirements:

 Family Managed Homecare - provides funding for individuals assessed as in need of homecare

 Self-Managed Attendant Services - funds adults with physical disabilities to employ their own attendants to support the activities of daily living.